Heatwaves and trout fishing

-Another summer, another heatwave is hitting the Pacific North West.
+Another summer, another heatwave is hitting the Pacific Northwest.
 Temperatures over 110 are being predicted for the interiors of Oregon and Washington states.
 Globally this is not an isolated occurrence, with newsworthy heatwaves hitting northern Europe earlier in the summer.

-Firstly, trout need cold water
+Firstly, trout need cold water.

 When water temperatures get too high, trout struggle to get enough oxygen.
-If temperatures remain elevated for too long they die.
+If temperatures remain elevated for too long, they die.
 Put simply, higher temperatures, warmer water, and fewer trout.
-It was estimated, that the recent heatwave in the United Kingdom killed tens of thousands of fish.
+It was estimated that the recent heatwave in the United Kingdom killed tens of thousands of fish.
 The same stories repeat wherever heatwaves occur.

 | Optimal Feeding temperature | Temperature trout become stressed | Lethal temperature |